 Slip-On Flanges (SO)

-Slip-on flanges slide over the pipe and are secured with two fillet welds.
-They are easier to align than weld neck flanges and are more cost-effective for low-pressure applications.
+Slide over the pipe and are secured with two fillet welds.
+Easier to align than weld neck flanges and more cost-effective for low-pressure applications.

 Blind Flanges (BL)